araobp/react-myphotos/README.md

 ```

-## The app running on Heroku PaaS

-The app can be found at: https://myreact1088001.herokuapp.com/

 ## Running the app locally

 Note: .env in the .gitignore file is intentionally commented out to use BASE_URL in the app.